This site is not optimized for Internet Explorer 8 (or older).

-- There are six contributor videos in this series.
-A video was released beginning May 14 through May 21.
+- There are eight contributor videos in this series.
+Six videos were released between May 14 and May 21, 2021, and two additional videos were added in November, 2021.
 Video titles are listed below this letter from the guest editor.

 - On Saturday, May 22, CTSNet hosted Dr. Gerdisch and three of his contributors for a live discussion to culminate this series.
 Watch the archived live roundtable discussion.

 Dear CTSNet Reader,

 “Surgical Atrial Fibrillation - What We Must Do and What We Can Do” is intended as a body of presentations cementing fundamentals of surgeons’ ability to very effectively treat atrial fibrillation and broadening our perspective on surgeons’ role in rhythm disorders.
 The burden of proof is no longer on surgeons who propose ubiquitous, aggressive surgical concomitant treatment of atrial fibrillation, but instead on those who deny it to their patients.
 Every heart surgeon should have a cogent understanding of how Dr. Cox and colleagues arrived at the Cox Maze, the purpose of the lesions, and perhaps most importantly how to achieve success.
 Diligent attention to detail is an absolute requirement, and knowledge of the necessary elements leads to focus and success.
 I suppose my hope is that all heart surgeons become arrhythmia enthusiasts, as a part of their zeal to restore people to health and longevity.